openstack-infra/system-config/doc/source/contribute-cloud.rst

 contribute to the project, it would be a big help.
 This is what we
 need:

- * Nova and Glance APIs
+ * Nova and Glance APIs (with the ability to upload images)
- * 8GB RAM, 8vCPU per test node (CPUs vary, the important thing is to be able to run devstack and tempest in about 1 hour)
- * Public IP addresses
  * A single instance with 300GB of disk (via Cinder is okay) per cloud region for our region-local mirror

-Our current providers are each donating around 600 instances of the above types.
+Each test instance requires:

+ * 8GB RAM
+ * 8vCPU at 2.4GHz (or more or less vCPUs depending on speed)
+ * Public IP addresses (IPv4 and/or IPv6)
+ * 40GB of storage

+In a setting where our instances will be segregated, our usage patterns will cause us to be our own noisy neighbors at the worst times, so it would be best to plan for little or no overcommitment.
+In an unsegregrated public cloud setting, the distribution of our jobs over a larger number of hypervisors will allow for more overcommitment.

 Since there's a bit of setup and maintenance involved in adding a new provider, a minimum of 100 instances would be helpful.

 Since we continuously use the OpenStack APIs and are familiar with how they should operate, we occasionally discover potential problems with